sailthru/stolos/scheduler/README.md

 In contrast to "Bubble Down", where we executed `Task_A` first, "Bubble Up" executes `Task_B` first.
-"Bubble Up" is a process of starting at some child (or descendant task), queuing the furthest uncompleted and unqueued ancestors, and removing the child from the queue.
-When those ancestors complete, expect that they will "Bubble Down" and re-queue the original child task.
+"Bubble Up" is a process of starting at some child (or descendant task), queuing the furthest uncompleted and unqueued ancestor, and removing the child from the queue.
+When ancestors complete, they will queue their children via "Bubble Down" and re-queue the original child task.

 For instance, we can attempt to execute `(Task_B, job_id_B)` first.
 When `(Task_B, job_id_B)` runs, it checks to see if its parent,